About Aaron Bull Schaefer

 About This Site

-ElasticDog.com is not a typical blog…rather than taking a snapshot of my ideas on a particular date and leaving the entries to grow stale over time, I’ve choosen to produce a site that is always up-to-date and can evolve right along with rest of the world.
+ElasticDog.com is not a typical blog…rather than taking a snapshot of my ideas on a particular date and leaving the entries to grow stale over time, I’ve chosen to produce a site that is always up-to-date and can evolve right along with rest of the world.
 The information you read here will always be an accurate reflection of my current ideas on various topics covering technology, standards-based web design, personal finance, photography, programming, unicorns, pirates, whatever.
 Everything I write is under version control, so you still have the ability to reference historical versions of the articles, if so desired.

 I highly encourage participation through email correspondence and writing thought-out responses published via your own chosen platform; but the ability to leave comments here directly has been turned off.
 If you get in touch and our conversation generates any interesting dialog, there’s a good chance that I’ll add more details to the appropriate article or write something entirely new.
 We’ll see how this experiment goes!